rollup/rollup-plugin-wasm/readme.md

 # rollup-plugin-wasm

-> Import WebAssembly (or code that compiles to WebAssembly) with Rollup
+> Import WebAssembly code with Rollup

 Use this [Rollup plugin](https://rollupjs.org) to import code such as C, C++, Rust, Wat, anything that compiles to WebAssembly, or `.wasm` binaries themselves.
 The built-in configs include: